iVis-at-Bilkent/cytoscape.js-layout-utilities/README.md

 One can provide the list of nodes and edges in each component of a disconnected graph and this library will calculate a good respective positioning for these components, returning the *amount by which each graph object in a component needs to be relocated*.
 The utility will take a *desired aspect ratio* and try to pack components so that all components will fit into a window of this aspect ratio, minimizing wasted space.
 It will also take *polyomino grid size factor* as an option, which is 1.0 by default, corresponding to the average node dimension in the graph.
 The lower this factor is the finer of a grid will be used.
 Similarly, higher values will correspond to relatively coarser grid.
 Notice that use of a finer grid will result in better packing of components at the cost of additional running time.

+Recommended usage of packing utility for disconnected graphs for a layout extension is as follows.
+The layout should first detect components of a given graph using [`eles.components()`](http://js.cytoscape.org/#eles.components).
+Then for each component a separate, independent layout should be calculated.
+The resulting graph will have a layout where components might overlap or might be very far from each other.
+A call to this extension with those components will return the amount of relocation needed for each component so that the resulting final layout for the disconnected graph is rather tight.

 Here is a [demo](https://raw.githack.com/iVis-at-Bilkent/cytoscape.js-layout-utilities/unstable/demo.html).

 Please cite the following when you use this extension: